GOP candidate poses with rifle, says she’s targeting ‘socialist’ congresswomen

 “I’m deeply concerned at the extent to which the president has fomented these kinds of divisions within our party and has fomented some of the more violent extremist type of activity out there, and I think that’s wrong,” Boustany said.
 “So, in my view, I hope these trends reverse, but I don’t see them reversing without very principled and strong leadership emerging from those who have the responsibility to step forward and say enough is enough.”

-“I don’t mind when people have political or ideological differences with me and my other colleagues who are black and brown … but when people begin to question my humanity based on my race, it becomes increasingly difficult to work with them,” said Rep. Emanuel Cleaver II (D-Mo.) in an interview before Greene’s post.
+“I don’t mind when people have political or ideological differences with me and my other colleagues who are Black and Brown . . . but when people begin to question my humanity based on my race, it becomes increasingly difficult to work with them,” Rep. Emanuel Cleaver II (D-Mo.) said in an interview before Greene’s post.

 The move to incite militias, he added, is even more worrisome: “If this is tolerated we’re going to go downhill.”